SEO Guide

 Common mistakes to avoid

-• Blocking CSS and JavaScript.
+- Blocking CSS and JavaScript.
 Google needs to render your pages.
-Blocking CSS/JS files prevents Google from understanding your page layout and content.
+Blocking CSS and JS files prevents Google from understanding your page layout and content.

 Robots.txt is public.
-Do not list URLs in Disallow that you want to keep secret — you are actually advertising their existence.
+Don't list URLs in Disallow that you want to keep secret.
+You're actually advertising their existence.

 How to create and test robots.txt